 Studies show that equine therapy has been effective in the treatment of a number of medical conditions including addiction, Post Traumatic Stress Disorder (PTSD), developmental disorders, dementia, multiple sclerosis, stroke, spinal cord injury, and other various mental disorders such as depression and anxiety.

 In the last two decades, equine therapy has been gaining popularity as an effective treatment for mental illness and addiction.
-Because of its success with mental disorders, equine therapy has been included in our dual diagnosis treatment program at Newburgh Drug Treatment Centers.
+Because of its success with mental disorders, equine therapy has been included in dual diagnosis treatment programs.
 Dual Diagnosis is the co-occurrence of a mental illness and an addiction.
 Patients who have problems communicating, even in individual therapy sessions, typically respond well to this treatment.

 Equine therapy is an experiential treatment that involves the interaction between patients and horses, under the guidance and supervision of a qualified therapist.
 This treatment involves a series of activities that are designed to create a bond with the animal.
 The patient may be required to conduct various care services for the horse such as feeding, grooming and exercising the animal while the counselor observes their interactions.
 This process helps patients to develop non-verbal communication skills, assertiveness, leadership and problem-solving skills.